QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-11-setting-up-two-raspberry-pi-and-installing-k3s.md

 sudo curl -sfL https://get.k3s.io | K3S_URL="https://<master ip>:6443" K3S_TOKEN=<master key> sh -
 ```

+---

 ## The tools I use to interact with kubernetes from windows 10

+Let's quickly go over my recommended way to interact with kubernetes form windows with powershell.

+---

 ### kubectl and friends

 If you know anything about me you know about [chocolatey](https://chocolatey.org/install).

+---

 [kubectl](https://kubernetes.io/docs/tasks/tools/) is the command line interface for kubernetes, I will use it for most of the interaction with the cluster, as well as the vs code extension for a visualization.

+---

 [helm](https://helm.sh/) and its charts lets developers describe their applications for kuberenets deployment rather than an array of kubernetes deployments.
 This way you can install and upgrade an application in one go and it is a great interface for talking about the application between the development team and the operations team / SRE.

+---

 Lastly I suggest for people who are comfortable with docker-compose to try out [kompose](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/) which will translate yaml from the former to the latter so that you can deploy an application you are familiar with to kubernetes and see what gets created to facilitate your application.

+---

 ``` powershell
 choco install kubernetes-cli --y